kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 You can point out those observations to the random sampling function through the use of ``idx_test`` vector.

 We simulate this situation by appending additional samples to the previously defined data set.
-We add 20 samples in each cluster - those can be seen in the figure below as small clouds next to each cluster:
+We add 20 samples in each cluster - those can be seen in the figure below as smaller clouds next to each cluster:

 .. image:: ../images/tutorial-train-test-select-original-data-set-appended-doc.png
   :width: 350